starwolf0320/web3-interview-preparation/README.md

   - [Coding Problems](#coding-problems)
 - [Spread the knowledge](#spread-the-knowledge)

-> Although I spent a lot of time curating the answers I can not guarantee for their correctness.
-> If you find an error, please propose an improved solution in the discussion section.

 ## Who is this for

 - **Job Seeker**: Did you just land a Web3 interview?
 This repo will help you prepare
 - **Recruiter**: Are you a recruiter?
 Get inspired by our interview questions
-- **Life long learner**: You just want to test your blockchain knowledge?
+- **Curious People**: You just want to test your blockchain knowledge?
 Use this repo as a quiz

 ## Why should you prepare